dental composite veneers before and after photos

 dental veneers before after female patient

-Emax veneer is a kind of porcelain veneer.
-This material is made up of lithium disilicate glass-ceramic, which is lighter and allows for thinner veneers.
-What’s more, Emax veneers offer better durability than porcelain veneers.
-The best selling point of Emax veneers is their semi-transparent property.
+Emax veneers offer better durability than porcelain veneers.
+The best advantage point of this type is that their semi-transparent property.
 Compared to opaque traditional porcelain veneers, Emax veneers offer a more natural look closer to the natural teeth.
-The application process for Emax veneers is similar to porcelain veneers, where a temporary set of veneers are provided during the preparation process.

 How long does it take to get veneers in Turkey?

 If you are thinking about getting veneers in Turkey, you might be wondering how much time you need to spend on the procedure and how long you have to be away from your normal routine.
-While different clinics might have different timelines, on average it takes 3-5 days to get dental veneers in Turkey.
-So, you can get quality dental work done without disturbing your schedule for a long amount of time.

 How long do veneers last?